knpuniversity/blog/what-the-rest.rst

     method where "link data" is exposed that answers some or all of these questions.
 I'm very interested in this, but first I want to know how this should look in simpler cases, like when using HAL.
-If people are using HAL, then surely there is a place to define this information.
+If people are using HAL, then there should be a "right" place to define this information.

 Finding the Missing Pieces to make the next Request
 ---------------------------------------------------

 Your API also needs to choose how its hypermedia type(s) will look.
-Will each link have its own type (e.g. ``application/vnd.com.users+xml``) or will you use one one hypermedia type like HAL?
+Will each link have its own type (e.g. ``application/vnd.com.users+xml``) or will you use one hypermedia type like HAL?

 Right now, we're missing :ref:`4 pieces of information<blog-what-the-rest-4-missing>`_ before we can really make the next request.
-In REST, you often read that the only thing you should need to document are your hypermedia types.
+In REST, you often read that the only thing you should need to document is your hypermedia types.
 In that model, does *every* link have its own hypermedia type?
-And do the docs for that type really tell us what HTTP methods can be used and what fields can be POST'ed, even though we're not POST'ing with that hypermedia type (we're probably POST'ing with something simple like ``application/json``)?
+And do the docs for that hypermedia type really tell us what HTTP methods can be used and what fields can be POST'ed, even though we're not POST'ing with that hypermedia type (we're probably POST'ing with something simple like ``application/json``)?

 So let's look at the 2 approaches (custom hypermedia type versus HAL) and try to see how a client would answer the :ref:`4 questions<blog-what-the-rest-4-missing>`_